computations/SunStar/doc/writeup.md

 species trees get around the ILS difficulties by using information from multiple genes.

-An example of this is the multispecies coalescent model, which is a probabilistic model of the ILS process.
+An example of this is the multispecies coalescent model [@maddison97], which is a probabilistic model of the ILS process.
 Using this model we can describe the way gene trees form from species trees.
 The methods that are discussed in this paper are shown to be statistically consistent under this model.
 In this context, statistically constistent means that we can make the probability of inferring the correct species tree equal to 1 if we make the sample large enough.
 Informally, given enough perfect data, we always get the right tree.

 ###Prior Work

-Previous software that infer species trees from from gene tree summaries includes ASTRAL [@astral], NJst [@njst], STAR[@liu09]  and ASTRID[@astrid].
+Previous software that infer species trees from from gene tree summaries includes ASTRAL [@astral], NJst [@njst], STAR [@liu09]  and ASTRID [@astrid].
 All of these programs will compute species trees from existing gene trees.
 ASTRAL is the exception in this group, in that it does not compute a distance table from the set of gene trees passed to it.
 For the rest of the software, they all compute a version of a distance table.

 In particular, STAR and ASTRID are a very similar method to the method used in
-\SunStar, with one important difference, they do not attempt to infer the support for the tree reported.  \texttt{SunStar} does, using the results from generalized STAR [@rhodes_star].
+\SunStar, with one important difference: they do not attempt to infer the support for the tree reported.  \texttt{SunStar} does, using the results from generalized STAR [@rhodes_star].

-Notation, Conventions and Definitions
+Notation, Conventions and Definitions{#notation}
 -------------------------------------------------------------------------------

 A _tree_ is a set of vertices (or nodes) and a set of edges that connect them with no cycles.
-A vertex with only one edge incident is called a _leaf_, plural _leaves_.
-A tree can have a special node that is designated the _root_.
+A vertex with only one edge incident is called a _leaf_, plural _leaves_ (we often call these _taxa_ as well).

+A _rooted tree_ is a tree with a special node designated the _root_.
 The root of a tree is often labeled as $\rho$.
 A node is called an _interior_ node if it is not a leaf.

 Edges can have have tags which are numbers.
 These are typically called _weights_ or _lengths_, and are often a measure of a notion of distance.
+The _distance_ between two taxa, often written $d(a,b)$, is the sum of edge weights on the path between $a$ and $b$.

 A tree is _trivalent_  when all vertices of the tree have degree 3 or 1.
 A rooted trivalent tree is a tree that is allowed to have a single vertex, the